briangeis/cisco-enterprise-network/README.md

     NAT policies, and internet access.

 - **Connectivity:**
-  - Connected to `ASA-MAIN` outside interface.
+  - Connected to `ASA-MAIN` outside interface to simulate internet connectivity for the Main Site.
-  - Connected to `ASA-REMOTE` outside interface.
+  - Connected to `ASA-REMOTE` outside interface to simulate internet connectivity for the Remote Site.
   - Connected to `Web-Client` to simulate an external host.

 #### GNS3-CLOUD (GNS3 Cloud Appliance)